Scaling Group Dynamics with Intelligent Routing

 My Role

 Self-initiated concept project.
-Informal usability walkthroughs with friends across solo and group travel contexts.
-AI was used selectively: As a first visual draft on complex screens, and for scenario simulation.
-Every screen where emotional design or accessibility hierarchy was central, I designed from scratch.
+Usability walkthroughs with friends across solo and group travel contexts.
+AI used for initial drafts, final decisions made from scratch.

 💡